jscas/jscas-server/md/TicketRegistry.md

 The returned `Promise` **must** pass a ST object on resolution and an `Error` on rejection.

-### invalidateLT(loginTicketId)

-This method will be invoked to mark a LT as no longer usable.
-The returned `Promise` *must* include the updated LT on success and an `Error` on rejection.

 ### invalidateTGT(ticketGrantingTicketId)

 This method will be invoked to mark a TGT as no longer usable.
 The returned